|

 Canned Apple Butter

-Apple butter is thicker than apple sauce and you can use it on toast, waffles, pancakes or as a glaze on pork and ham.
-You don’t need to peel apples to make this recipe, and you can use crab apples if you have access to them.
+Apple butter is thicker than applesauce and can be used on toast, waffles, pancakes, or as a glaze for pork and ham.
+You do not need to peel the apples for this recipe, and crab apples work well if you have access to them.

 Leave a Reply